itamarrosenblum/itamarrosenblum/README.md

 - ⚡ Fun fact: ...
 -->

-<p style="color:red">Particularly passionate about web development and design systems.<br>
+Particularly passionate about web development and design systems.

-Well-organized person, with high attention to detail.<br>
+Well-organized person, with high attention to detail.

-Love to share my skills and knowledge and to learn from others as well.<br>
+Love to share my skills and knowledge and to learn from others as well.

-I live and breathe web development and web design but find value in life beyond the screen.<br>
+I live and breathe web development and web design but find value in life beyond the screen.

-When I’m not creating pixels, you’ll find me reading books, workout, or watching documentary series.</p>
+When I’m not creating pixels, you’ll find me reading books, workout, or watching documentary series.